TerryAckee/TonDigitStream/README.md

+## Here I display Peer to Peer success competency and secure operation when first time
+exposure to the native code is a factor by [--achieving the second part of the first goal i stated

+I which is making the coordinates change their movement direction from right to left back to left to right

-[ Here I am showing orginization and the holding the value of tracibility of actions and adjustments to the code. noting each of the adjustments I made, then changing them all back to what they were before.
-Removing room for any unnaccounted mistakes!
+procedurally this time not using file history or crtl z, to back track with full proof of my secure ability to inject code noting each of the adjustments I made, then changing them all back to what they were before to preserve

-Key Takeaway: While others may struggle for months with critical logic failures, this recording proves my ability to analyze, adapt, and deploy solutions in a high-pressure, first-exposure environment.
+the native code's not accessed variables and use the concept of tracibility of actions to track and identify which

+action the mistake happened at and fix it entirely producing a result of the right moving characters on their coordinates

+the way I stated I would a few minutes before when I attempted to in the beginning!